Belleville Cop

 Belleville Cop (Le Flic de Belleville) is a French police comedy film directed by Rachid Bouchareb and premiere-released in 2018.
-Leading actors are Omar Sy, Luis Guzmán and Franck Gastambide.
+The lead actors are Omar Sy, Luis Guzmán and Franck Gastambide.

-Film was presented at French Cinepanorama (Hong Kong French Film Festival) 2018, on three screens.
+The film was presented at French Cinepanorama (Hong Kong French Film Festival) 2018, on three screens.

 Plot

 Born in Belleville (Paris neighbourhood), Sebastian Bouchard, known as "Baaba", became a police officer.
-He is determined to stay in Belleville, to the despair of his girlfriend wishing to live elsewhere.
-Baaba is struggling to get away from his slightly invasive mother.
+He is determined to stay in Belleville, to the chagrin of his girlfriend who wishes to live elsewhere.
+Baaba struggles to get away from his slightly invasive mother.

 One night in a restaurant, Roland, his childhood friend, is murdered before his eyes.
 Roland was a liaison officer at the Consulate General of France in Miami and was visiting Paris for an investigation into drug trafficking.
-Baaba then decides to go to Florida, taking with him his mother.
-In Miami, he is flanked by a jaded and irascible local cop, Ricardo Garcia.
+Baaba then decides to go to Florida, taking his mother with him.
+In Miami, he is accompanied by a jaded and irascible local cop, Ricardo Garcia.
 The two men will then be forced to work together despite everything that separates them.

 Cast

 Production

-In 2011, Rachid Bouchareb announced his desire to make an "American trilogy" on relations between the United States and the "Arab world".
+In 2011, Rachid Bouchareb announced his desire to make an "American trilogy" on relations between the United States and the Arab world.
 The first of the three films should have been the buddy movie Belleville Cop, with Jamel Debbouze and Queen Latifah.
-The first finally became the TV movie Just like a Woman, road movie with Sienna Miller and Golshifteh Farahani, broadcast in 2012.
+The first finally became the TV movie Just like a Woman, a road movie with Sienna Miller and Golshifteh Farahani, broadcast in 2012.
 It was followed by Two Men in Town, with Forest Whitaker, Harvey Keitel and Luis Guzmán.

-Now third project was then renamed Le Cop de Belleville for France.
-The main roles are then taken over in 2017 by Omar Sy and Luis Guzmán.
+The now-third project was then renamed Le Cop de Belleville for France.
+The main roles were then taken over in 2017 by Omar Sy and Luis Guzmán.

-For the writing of the screenplay, Bouchareb cites the Beverly Hills Cop but also buddy movies like 48 Hrs., Lethal Weapon and L'emmerdeur.
+For the writing of the screenplay, Bouchareb cited Beverly Hills Cop and also buddy movies like 48 Hrs., Lethal Weapon and L'emmerdeur.
 He collaborated with one of the 48 Hrs. writers, Larry Gross.

 Shooting

 The filming began in March 2017 in Paris, in the 20th arrondissement.
-It later continued in Miami and Los Angeles, as well as Riohacha, La Guajira in Colombia.
+It later continued in Miami and Los Angeles, as well as Riohacha, La Guajira, Colombia.

 Exhibition and box office

 The film was released on 17 October 2018 on 550 screens.
-It only made 30,220 entries for its debut day despite a big promotion and the fact that Omar Sy is a leading actor.
-For the first week, it had only 248,868 entries.
-It finished theaters exhibition with 630,283 entries.
-It brought only $7M for a budget of $17M.
-After Knock, it's another commercial failure for Omar Sy.
+It only sold 30,220 tickets for its debut day despite a big promotional campaign and having Omar Sy as a leading actor.
+For the first week, only 248,868 tickets were sold.
+It finished its theatrical run with 630,283 tickets sold.
+It brought in only $7M against a budget of $17M.
+After Knock, it was another commercial failure for Omar Sy.